AkramUmad572/Physics-Engine/README.md

 mingw32-make
 ./3DEngineCpp.exe

-Make sure the res folder and required DLLs are placed in the same directory as the executable.
+Make sure the res folder and any required DLLs are in the same directory as the executable.